ShorelineCrypto/cheetahcoin/doc/MacOS_install/README.md

 Step 1:  copy the data folder from ~/Library/'Application Support'/Cheetahcoin/  to  ~/Library/'Application Support'/Cheetahcoin2/.
 Delete the "wallet.dat"  in the Cheetahcoin2 folder so that you get a new wallet file.
-Step 2:  Modify the batch script "reserve_neng.sh" with your proper username in conf file.
+Step 2:  Modify the batch script "reserve_chta.sh" with your proper username in conf file.
-Step 3:  Run "reserve_neng.sh".
+Step 3:  Run "reserve_chta.sh".
 You should have second reserve QT wallet running in macOS